Kalfadda/Scythe-Cards-Subtitle-System/README.md

 - Creating an array of SubtitleCards[], to control an entire conversation in easy sequence.
 - Queueing audioclips in addition to the subtitle card execution
 - Overloading with languange varations and using a switch case to determine which array to use
-- Use multiple text objects to control many worldspace text elements
+- Use multiple text objects to control many worldspace text elements for localization

 MIT License
 Copyright (c) 2022 Kaleb Alfadda